top of page

 The Response

 Agora Silva proposes an immersive urban oasis that redefines the experience of the intersection.
 Deployed through 131 pixels organized into four modules, the intervention weaves together vegetation, seating, and integrated tables to create a variety of spaces conducive to pause, social interaction, and observation of the downtown environment.
+Completely circular, the modular installations are a clever repositioning of the award-winning Agora Maximus developments in Montreal's Latin Quarter (2022-2024).

 Conceived as an informal and playful urban micro-forest, the installation generates a perceptible cooling effect and encourages spontaneous appropriation of the space, adapting to both everyday uses and programmed events.
 Agora Silva thus becomes a living, evolving framework where nature, architecture, and civic practices converge to durably transform the urban landscape.